medan099/OutsystemLogsAI/README.md

 💡 Use Case
 This system can be used by OutSystems developers and support engineers to:

-Understand errors from logs
+-Understand errors from logs

-Get fast, structured troubleshooting advice
+-Get fast, structured troubleshooting advice

-Leverage past support cases to avoid reinventing the wheel
+-Leverage past support cases to avoid reinventing the wheel

 🧠 How It Works